google/wire/README.md

 ## Community

-For questions, please open [an issue](https://github.com/google/wire/issues).
+For questions, please use [GitHub Discussions](https://github.com/google/wire/discussions).

 This project is covered by the Go [Code of Conduct][].